-Laura Hillier, M.P.H
+Laura Hillier, M.P.H.

 Director of Community Partnerships

-Hillier has a passion for diversity and culture, and was trained as a Dialogue Facilitator at the University of Michigan Program on Intergroup Relations and Conflict, where she co-facilitated a course on White Women and Women of Color.
-She has also taught courses in introductory sociology and Human Sexuality at the College of Southern Maryland.
+Hillier has a passion for diversity and culture, and was trained as a dialogue facilitator at the University of Michigan Program on Intergroup Relations and Conflict, where she co-facilitated a course on White Women and Women of Color.
+She has also taught courses in introductory sociology and human sexuality at the College of Southern Maryland.

 Hillier’s interests include world religions, African-American heritage, racial development of adopted children, program evaluation, learning Spanish and kayaking.